NCIP/gdc-docs/docs/Encyclopedia/Ready_for_Approval/UUID.md

 A UUID (Universal Unique Identifier) is a 128-bit number used to uniquely identify an object or entity in a system.

 ## Overview ##
 In the GDC every entity in the data model is assigned a UUID.
 An entity can be a file, case, project, or other node.
-Uniquely identifying objects in this manner allows the GDC to have a uniform method of referencing any object in the system.
+Uniquely identifying objects in this manner allows the GDC to have a uniform method of referencing any object in the system<sup>1</sup>.

 ## References ##